DuncanWalter/spider-web/README.md

 `spider-web` is:

-- small: slightly larger than vanilla `redux`
+- small: similar in size to vanilla `redux`
 - efficient: never duplicates work like `reselect`
+- lazy: never does work that won't be used like `reselect` and `mobx`
 - strongly typed: complete type coverage with `typescript`
 - time travelling: supports `redux` style time travelling\*
 - dynamic: code-split friendly